13 - 09 - 2019 / Update

 They might have a little bit of it, but people tend not to want to share their indecision or the fact that they're on a journey.

 What we're trying to do is communicate with people who are on a journey, find out who they are and build up a relationship with them and as people change, we are able to share their stories.

 So if you go on the stories section of this website you will see a whole load of testimonials of people who are on a journey and that should help give encouragement to people when we have the next independence referendum because ironically I think it is those people who are going to be exponentially more persuasive frankly than those are commited to independence.

 Because if you are an undecided person having something coming along saying "look, I'm like you and I was thinking exactly the same way as you were but now, I've changed my mind and here's why..."

-Somebody coming along with a big rosette and lots of stickers and speaking louder about how convinced they are, that is not going to be the most persuasive of the important movie people already persuaded that we need to reach those people who are not.
+Somebody coming along with a big rosette and lots of stickers and speaking louder about how convinced they are, that is not going to be the most persuasive to the people already not yet persuaded and that is who we need to reach those people who are not.